 Tough Mudders descend on Vail Valley for competition

-Each year there's a new course design in partnership with the U.S. Forest Service and creative new obstacles are added to Tough Mudder's signature features.
-This year's course at Beaver Creek provides excellent spectating at the Ranch, accessed by the Buckaroo Gondola, which will provide free lift rides throughout the weekend.
+Each year there’s a new course design in partnership with the U.S. Forest Service and creative new obstacles are added to Tough Mudder’s signature features.
+This year’s course at Beaver Creek provides excellent spectating at the Ranch, accessed by the Buckaroo Gondola, which will provide free lift rides throughout the weekend.
 Food and beverage will be available for purchase at the Ranch.
 The course traverses across the lower part of the mountain and does not travel to Spruce Saddle this year.
-Event registration gets under way at 7 a.m. on June 15, and participants take off in heats starting at 8 a.m. and run throughout the day.
-Nearly 10,000 competitors are expected on June 15.
-On June 16, heats begin at 9 a.m. and last for much of the day.
+Event registration gets under way at 7 a.m. on Saturday, and participants take off in heats starting at 8 a.m. and run throughout the day; nearly 10,000 competitors are expected on Saturday.
+On Sunday, heats begin at 9 a.m. and last for much of the day.

-Due to the large number of attendees for the event, Tough Mudder participants and friends and family planning to watch should allow time to park at the Bear, Little Bear or Elk lots or at the Rodeo Lot at Traer Creek in Avon and ride the shuttles to Beaver Creek Village.
+Due to the large number of attendees for the event, Tough Mudder participants and friends and family planning to watch should allow time to park at the Bear/Little Bear Lot, Elk Lot or Rodeo Lot at Traer Creek in Avon and ride the dedicated shuttles to Beaver Creek Village.
 Shuttles begin operating at 6 a.m. and will run into the early evening.
 The Bear and Elk lots are expected to fill early, and directional signage will assist with parking information.

 For more information about Tough Mudder and Beaver Creek’s complete summer event lineup, visit http://www.beavercreek.com.